Tiling the integer lattice with translated sublattices: Introduction

-a \emph{lattice translate} of $\LL$.
+a \emph{translate} of $\LL$.
 The vector $\v$ will be referred to as a \emph{translate vector}.
-Thus, a more formal description of a lattice tiling is the existence of a collection of ($d-$dimensional) lattices $\LL_1,\dots,\LL_n$ and translate vectors $\v_1,\dots,\v_n \in \Z^d$ such that
+Thus, a more formal description of a lattice tiling is the existence of a collection of ($d-$dimensional) sublattices $\LL_1,\dots,\LL_n$ and translate vectors $\v_1,\dots,\v_n \in \Z^d$ such that

 and such that $\{ \v_i+ \LL_i \} \cap \{ \v_j+\LL_j \}= \emptyset$ for all $i \not= j$.
 In other words, for any $\w\in\Z^d$ there exists a unique $j\in\{1,\dots,n\}$ such that $\w-\v_j\in\LL_j$.